I-Bond Rates API

 GraphQL AccessALPHA

-Access Savings Bonds through GraphQL to combine it with other API calls in a single request.
-Query only the savings bonds data you need with precise field selection, and orchestrate complex data fetching workflows.
+Access I-Bond Rates through GraphQL to combine it with other API calls in a single request.
+Query only the i-bond rates data you need with precise field selection, and orchestrate complex data fetching workflows.

 Credit Cost: Each API called in your GraphQL query consumes its standard credit cost.